caseyhild/Transformer-Model-for-Autocorrect/README.md

 # Transformer Model for Autocorrect

-I implemented, trained, and tested a transformer based natural language processing model to recognize, interpret, and apply autocorrect to natural language input.<br><br>
+I implemented, trained, and tested a transformer-based natural language processing model to recognize, interpret, and apply autocorrect to natural language input.<br><br>
 With this model, I achieved a loss of 3.0 and an accuracy score of 72% for the final model.<br><br>
 Throughout this project, I used the PyTorch library in Python to create the transformer model as well as GitHub and Git for version control.